Military Service and Hearing Health

 DoD Hearing Center of Excellence (HCE) (San Antonio, Texas)

-Southern California (data collection begins in 2022): Naval Medical Center San Diego, Marine Corps Air Station Miramar, and Naval Hospital Camp Pendleton
+Southern California (data collection begins in 2022): Naval Medical Center San Diego, Naval Base San Diego, Marine Corps Recruit Depot San Diego, and Naval Hospital Camp Pendleton

 The NOISE study has been collecting data since 2014 and has enrolled over 1000 participants.